FreeRTOS/coreMQTT/README.md

 To provide custom values for the configuration macros, a custom config file named `core_mqtt_config.h` can be provided to the library.

-By default, the `core_mqtt_config.h` custom config is required to build the library.
-To disable this requirement and build the library with default configuration values, provide `mqttDO_NOT_USE_CUSTOM_CONFIG` as a compile time preprocessor macro.
+By default, a `core_mqtt_config.h` custom config is required to build the library.
+To disable this requirement and build the library with default configuration values, provide `MQTT_DO_NOT_USE_CUSTOM_CONFIG` as a compile time preprocessor macro.

 ### Platform Prerequisites